katherine-d21/meta-ipep-files/netmhciipan-mockup.md

 ## Bridging the gap between NetMHCIIpan web and IEDB using Galaxy

 Reid has been able to create the NetMHCIIpan "base" version via the IEDB-API service, meaning that the current iteration of the Galaxy tool has the same functionality as the API.
-However, as confirmed by Flavia by email, IEDB is limited in its functionality compared to the NetMHCIIpan website because IEDB **does not** include the options for encoding peptide context and prediction of inverted peptide binders.
+However, as confirmed by Flavia by email, IEDB is limited in its functionality compared to the NetMHCIIpan website because IEDB **does not** include the options for setting %Rank thresholds, encoding peptide context, or prediction of inverted peptide binders.

 (Note: Flavia compared the NetMHCIIpan website compared to the IEDB website, but the IEDB website services are accessible from Galaxy via the IEDB-API.
 Therefore, it should mean that the IEDB website and API perform the same.)

-As mentioned previously, the IEDB-API does not include context and inversion.
+As mentioned previously, the IEDB-API does not include thresholds, context, and inversion.
 So here are some mockups of what this could look like in Galaxy:

 ![tool-mockup](images/Galaxy-tool-brainstorm.png)
 ![context-mockup](images/Context-mockup.png)
 ![inversion-mockup](images/Inversion-mockup.png)

 ## Remaining Questions/To-Dos

+## %Rank thresholds
+Reid shared that this should be a quick implementation.
+We should use the same defaults as the website for consistency:
+* Threshold for strong binders: `1.0`
+     - Explanation: percentile rank (%Rank) less than or equal to this cut-off (here, 1.0%) indicates **strong** binding between peptide:HLA class II molecule.
+     - Numerically: %Rank_EL =< 1.0
+* Threshold for weak binders: `5.0`
+     - Explanation: %Rank greater than strong threshold and less than (or equal to) weak threshold indicates **weak** binding between peptide:HLA class II molecule
+     - Numerically: 1.0 < %Rank_El =< 5.0

 ### Peptide inversion
 Katherine has been testing out the DecoyDatabase tool for creating inverted peptide sequences--It seems to work well (assuming that the Web tool is just reversing the input sequences).